Don’t Hide Your Expertise

 Don’t list rates when you value price your services.
 Offer a free consultation.
 Then focus on their needs.
 When done correctly, they’ll naturally ask you “how does this work?”

-By the way, value pricing actually prices the clients rather than your services.
+By the way, value pricing actually prices the client rather than your services.
 Unlike the traditional hourly rate, it’s not one rate for all clients.

 You can actually adjust your prices up or down – depending on the complexity of the client.

 So leaving the pricing for later allows you to match different clients to their corresponding prices.
-Since you quote a set price, time is irrelevant.Posting prices on your website undermines your value.
-Clients who value your solution will happily pay more than your hourly rate to fully solve their problem.
+Since you quote a set price, time is irrelevant.Posting prices of your #accounting services on your website undermines your value.
+Clients who value your solution will happily pay more than your hourly rate.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Final Thoughts to Posting Your Rates on Your Website

 Posting prices on your website undermines your value.
 Your ideal clients want proof that your services can effectively solve their problems.
-Offer a consultation that highlights their concerns.
+Offer a consultation which uncovers their concerns.
 Clients who value your solution will happily pay more than your hourly rate to fully solve their problem.

 Follow these recommendations for a business to be successful, and grow while keeping your passion alive.
-Are you tired of doing work for free because you don’t know how to charge for it?
-Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE to create value based pricing.
+Are you ready to earn more without working additional hours?
+Discover how to raise your rates and attract clients who understand your value.
+Right NOW claim your FREE RESOURCE to separate your fees from time.